 The requirement for student supplies is minimal, and the curriculum does not require textbooks.
-On occasion, student will need access to art paper, pencils, light tables, and other incidentals.
-These supplies can be requested by student and instructors.
-As the requirement is minimal, only few of these will be kept on site; therefore, please allow 3-5 business days for any orders.
+On occasion, students will need access to art paper, pencils, light tables, and other incidentals.
+These supplies can be requested by students and instructors.
+As the requirement is minimal, only a few of these will be kept on site.

 Faculty and staff supplies consist of pencils, pens, copy paper, rulers, dry erase markers, whiteboard cleaner and erasers, hanging file folders, three-ring binders, and other incidentals.
-Staff is to maintain a needed supply list and purchases will be made through authorized vendors such as Office Depot, Office Max, and Costco upon approval.
+Staff maintain a needed supply list and purchases will be made through authorized vendors such as Office Depot, Office Max, and Costco upon approval.

-Relevant State Law and Federal Codes:
+2.3.
+Relevant State Law and Federal Codes